deerhuntingguide.net

 "What the hell does that mean?" someone asked.

-We don't kill them because we hate them.
+We don’t kill them because we hate them.
 And if we were indifferent to them why would we bother?
 We pay attention to the things we love.
 We find out and want to know everything about them.
-We respect and even honour them.
+We respect and even honor them.
 We wish we could be like them especially in the woods where they are smarter and faster and better able to survive than us.
 They eat the woods so we eat them.
 We look for them everywhere and we see them in our dreams.
 They have broken our hearts but we will love them until we die.
 We love them because their wild blood runs in our veins and their spirit has touched our soul.
 Most of all we love them because we are hunters.

 Being in the tree started out as one thing and became another.
 It hid me and gave me shelter.
 I learned patience in the tree and how to look not just at the world around me but inward.
 What I have seen from the tree has given me wisdom and understanding and enlightenment.
 I am the tree.